iconify/iconify-unplugin/README.md

 In future, when Safari will finally join the modern browsers (hopefully soon because Safari Technology Preview supported this since 2024), fallback can be removed.
 This will make it possible to add support for more frameworks and render icons as raw HTML strings, not components.

+## Compilers

+Iconify Unplugin supports several compilers.

+Compilers with a fallback for Safari browser:

+-   `vue` - generates Vue 3 components.
+-   `svelte` - generates Svelte 5 components (uses runes).

+Compilers without a fallback, so icons will work only in modern browsers:

+-   `raw` - generates icon as string, can be used in with framework (see `vite-vue` and `vite-svelte` examples for usage).

 ## Installation